iloveitaly/lunchmoney-assets/README.md

 ## TODO

-- [ ] use npm lunch money API bindings once API updates are merged
 - [ ] throw a user-friendly error if `assets.json` is not defined
-- [ ] Raspberry pi support.
-I could not get the KBB page to load properly on chromium. [notes](notes.md).
-Worth trying this again after Chromium on Pi + various packages are updated.
 - [ ] It seems as though the KBB logic only works for private party priced URLs.
 Not sure why.
 - [ ] Automatically calculate additional mileage based on time passed